Essential difference between 2D and 3D from the perspective of real-space renormalization group: Is the block-tensor map an apt RG?

-We have $Z_N(A) = Z_{N/b^2}(A')$ by construction, provided no truncation made in Step (iii).
 According to the entanglement area law of (1+1)D gapped systems, the density matrix $\rho_{\vec{s}_l}$ of the subsystem $\vec{s}_l$ has entanglement entropy $S(\rho_{\vec{s}_l}) \to S_0 \sim \log\xi$ if the statistical system has characteristic length scale $\xi$ and the block size $L \gg \xi$~\cite{vidal2003,cardy-eeqft-intro}.
 As a result, as long as the number of states $\chi$ retained in Step (iii) is $O(\xi)$, the approximation is quasi-exact~\cite{levin-nave}.
-We see that the role of entanglement entropy in TNRG is twofold---it implies how well the partition function is preserved and also serves as a single-number characterization of the tensor, reflecting {\IVZ} and {\CRF} respectively.

 The above arguments imply that the 2D block tensor can be an apt RG transformation. {\IVZ} is well satisfied due to the saturation of entanglement entropy.
-This is a great step forward from Kadanoff’s block-spin method.
+This is a great step forward from Kadanoff's block-spin method.
 This advance is achieved thanks to the aid of density matrix $\rho_{\vec{s}_l}$ for the identification of short-scale correlations among spins $\vec{s}_l$ on an edge of a square block, a manifest improvement on {\UPF}.
 However, $\rho_{\vec{s}_l}$ still preserves some short-scale correlations between the spin group $\vec{s}_l$ and the rest $\vec{s}_u \cup \vec{s}_d \cup \vec{s}_r$, which is reflected in $S_0 \sim \xi$.
 The remnant short-scale entanglement is responsible for continua of fixed-point tensors in the neighborhood of trivial phases~\cite{levin-nave,gu-wen2009}, which was noticed since the birth of 2D TNRG methods---{\CRF} is violated.
 Efforts to filter the remnant entanglement lead to beyond-simple-block 2D TNRG schemes with a \textit{full satisfaction of all three properties}, as numerical methods~\cite{gu-wen2009,tnr2015,tnr-plus2017,loop-tnr2017,gilt2018,harada2018,fet2018} and as exact RG transformations~\cite{kennedy-hiT,kennedy-lowT}.